 Bills, Bills, Bills: Who Pays Medical Bills In a Car Accident?

 Who pays medical bills in a car accident?
 If you’re struggling to pay your medical bills after a car accident, read on to find out about your options.
-One option includes Lawsuit Loans and Pre-settlement funding!
+One option includes Lawsuit Advances and Pre-settlement funding!

 Studies have found that over 60% of Americans are surprised by medical bills they thought were covered.
 A large part of this percentage can be accredited to the number of Americans who are unaware about who pays medical bills in a car accident.